nicoalba/spectro-assignment/writing-assignment.md

 # Debug Operations in Kubernetes

 `kubectl` is the command-line interface (CLI) tool used to interact with and manage Kubernetes (K8s) clusters.
-With `kubectl`, you can communicate with the K8s API server and execute commands against a K8s cluster to deploy applications, manage resources, or view logs.
+It lets you communicate with the K8s API server and execute commands against a K8s cluster to deploy applications, manage resources, or view logs.

 `kubectl` is also an essential tool for diagnosing and debugging issues with your applications.
 With `kubectl`, you can access and investigate pod status, configurations, and container logs.
 For advanced users, you can even attach temporary debugging containers to running workloads.

+In Spectro Cloud's Palette, you can use these `kubectl` commands alongside the Palette UI or CLI to troubleshoot clusters managed across cloud, on-premises, or hybrid environments.
+Palette's dashboard provides visual insights into pod health, which you can complement with `kubectl` for comprehensive debugging.

 This guide outlines the most common `kubectl` commands and a recommended workflow for effective troubleshooting.